-Typically, consolidating your student loans gives you a single loan at a fixed interest rate that is guaranteed throughout the life of your loan.
-However, some private lenders offer variable rate consolidation, which means the interest rate can fluctuate.
+Borrowers with federal student loans generally have the option to consolidate their federal loans through the Direct Consolidation Loan program.
+Typically, consolidating your student loans through this program gives you a single loan at a fixed interest rate that is guaranteed throughout the life of your loan.

-If you have multiple loans from different loan servicers or loans with variable interest rates, consolidation could dramatically simplify your repayment plan.
-You’re eligible to consolidate your loans once you graduate or leave school, or if you are enrolled in school less than part-time.
+If you have multiple federal student loans from different loan servicers, consolidation could simplify your student loan repayment plan.
+Borrowers are eligible to consolidate their federal student loans once they graduate or leave school, or if they are enrolled in school less than part-time.

-When you choose to consolidate student loans with a Direct Consolidation Loan, you may choose a new repayment plan that extends the life of the new loan up to 30 years.
-You can also choose between fixed monthly payments, graduated payments that increase over time, and pay-as-you-earn programs.
-Some Direct Consolidation Loan repayment plans even offer loan forgiveness after 20 or 25 years.
+When choosing to consolidate student loans with a Direct Consolidation Loan, borrowers may choose a new repayment plan that extends the life of the new loan up to 30 years.

 Possible Drawbacks of Student Loan Consolidation